 Residency Requirements

 New York requires that at least one of the parties must have resided in the state for at least two years before filing for a divorce if they allow the court to decide issues of support or custody.
 If none of the parties meet this residency requirement, they must file their divorce in another state.
-If both parties meet this requirement, filing can proceed in New York State Supreme Court.
+If both parties meet this requirement, filing can proceed in the New York State Supreme Court.

 Waiting Periods